-After 2 doses of vaccine, most people develop antibodies and should therefore have a good level of protection against monkeypox.
-It is less clear what level of protection you get from a single dose given after contact with a case.
+After 2 doses of vaccine, most people develop antibodies and should therefore have a good level of protection against mpox.

+It is less clear what level of protection you get from a single dose - this may be a reason to avoid high risks until after the second dose.